Mariamhsein2001/mlops_project_mariam_fatima/README.md

 - Type Checking (`mypy`).

 ### 5. **Docs**
-To know more about the files and their usage, you can view the documentation generated in the src/air_pollution/doc directory.
+To know more about the files and their usage, you can view the documentation generated in the doc directory.
 This includes detailed explanations and guides

 ---